Rushanksavant/Confidential-Message-Emotion-Classifier/README.md

 ## Numeric Encryption
 Since we plan to send key and encrypted messages through firebase.
 It's an easy task for hackers to retrieve the original message.
 And hence, we use numeric encryption.
 This is done by assigning random unique numbers to each character and number (basically everything present on the keyboard).
 This information is stored in a list format and needs to be shared with the receiver much prior to sending the message.
 So when the receiver receives the message and key, he/she will first decrypt them using the list and then decrypt the message using the key.
 Note- Despite safe encryption processes, its possible many times for attackers to retrieve the original message by trying out millions of available keys.
 And hence numeric encryption is necessary to assure safety.
+If we use only numeric encryption, decoding may be easy because majority of the sentences just have letters(and numbers in some case), but the RSA generated key and encrypted messages are a set of random characters.

 ## Sending data to Firebase
 After completing the encryption process, numeric encrypted key and dual encrypted messages are sent to the firebase realtime database